-- The student may sign and submit a request for the fourth step of the appeal along with a written statement of the problem to the VP of Academic Affairs or his/her designee no later than seven calendar days after receiving the outcome of Step 3. - 2.
-Upon receiving the appeal, the VP of Academic Affairs or designee shall schedule an appointment within seven calendar days with the following individuals: - a.
-The Dean of Faculty - b.
-The Faculty Lead - c.
-The instructor - d.
-The student - e.
-The student's advocate (optional), who may be any member of the College community - f.
+- The student may sign and submit a request for the fourth step of the appeal along with a written statement of the problem to the provost or his/her designee no later than seven calendar days after receiving the outcome of Step 3.

+- 2. Upon receiving the appeal, the provost or designee shall schedule an appointment within seven calendar days with the following individuals:

+- a.
+The Dean of Academic Affairs

+- b.
+The instructor

+- c.
+The student

+- d.
+The student's advocate (optional), who may be any member of the College community

+- e.
 Any other witness on behalf of either the College or student (optional)

 - 3. During this appointment:

 - a.
 Evidence may be presented

 - b.
 Testimony may be given

 - c.
-Formal minutes will be taken by the VP of Academic Affairs or his/her designee
+Formal minutes will be taken by the provost or his/her designee

 - 4. The student's advocate must be a member of the College community (faculty, staff, professional staff and/or administrator) and will be chosen by the student.
 The advocate will:

 - a.
 Explain procedures

 - b.
 Assist the student

 - c.
 Represent the student as necessary

 - d.
 Be present during all further appeal hearings and any additional required appointments

-The VP of Academic Affairs or designee serves to arbitrate a settlement satisfactory to all parties.
+The provost or designee serves to arbitrate a settlement satisfactory to all parties.
 He/she takes the following actions: